Cristian5tarellas/Wargames/Leviathan/Levels/Leviathan5.md

 ```

 We can observe that it looks for a specific file:

 ```bash
 /tmp/file.log
 Cannot find /tmp/file.log
 ```

-And if we executed, the binary ask for it:
+Executing the binary without the file:

 ```bash
 leviathan5@gibson:~$ ./leviathan5
 Cannot find /tmp/file.log
 ```

-If we test the binary creating the file necessary we can see that it is reading the file and removing it:
+Let’s test it with the file:

 ```bash
 leviathan5@gibson:~$ echo 'This is a test' > /tmp/file.log
 leviathan5@gibson:~$ ./leviathan5